-The amount of revenue recognized for the years ended December 31, 2023 and 2022 that were included in the contract liability balance at the beginning of the period were \$80 and \$280, respectively.
+The amount of revenue recognized for the years ended 2023 and 2022 that were included in the balance of contract liabilities at the beginning of the period were \$80 and \$280, respectively.

 The major change in the balance of contract liabilities is the difference between the time frame in the performance obligation to be satisfied and the payment to be received.